AkshitAggarwal/RedditFlairDetector/README.md

 # End Goal

-To scrape data from r/india (A subreddit on https://reddit.com/) and classify posts into their respective flairs/ categories by testing it with differnt Machine learning models, and further run data analysis on the scrapped data based on suitable queries.
+To scrape data from r/india (A subreddit on https://reddit.com/) and classify posts into their respective flairs/ categories by testing it with different Machine learning models, and further run data analysis on the scrapped data based on suitable queries.

 # Objective 0 (Completed)